-- Introduction i By Dr. Tundi Agardy and Dr. Winnie Lau 1 Uncharted Waters: Saving the Seas by Recognizing their Economic Value By Rob Luke Water Trading: The Basics 5 By Steve Zwick What can Oceans Gain from Freshwater WQT Schemes?
-10 By Rob Luke 12 Fishing for Solutions: Coupling Marine Biodiversity Offsets with Marine and Coastal Development By Ameer Abdulla 17 Catch Shares and the Economics of Overfishing By Erik Ness 23 Can the "New" Ecotourism Preserve Ecosystems by Paying for Beauty?
-By Alice Kenny 26 The Allure - and Elusiveness - of Mangrove Forests as Carbon Sinks By Steve Zwick - 30 Conclusion by Rob Luke
+By Dr. Tundi Agardy and Dr. Winnie Lau

+- 1 Uncharted Waters: Saving the Seas by Recognizing their Economic Value By Rob Luke - 5 Marine Markets & Ocean Zoning: Two Linked Ways to Transform Coastal Management Adapted from a forthcoming book by Dr. Tundi Agardy: Ocean Zoning: Making Marine Management More Effective, Earthscan Ltd., London - 8 Water Trading: The Basics By Steve Zwick - 12 Fishing for Solutions: Coupling Marine Biodiversity Offsets with Marine and Coastal Development By Ameer Abdulla - 17 Catch Shares and the Economics of Overfishing By Don Macintosh - 23 Rehabilitating Vietnam's Mangrove Forests By Don Macintosh, Minna Epps and Oliver Abrenilla - 26 Can the "New" Ecotourism Preserve Ecosystems by Paying for Beauty?
+By Alice Kenny - 29 The Allure and Elusiveness of Mangrove Forests as Carbon Sinks By Steve Zwick - 32 Fisheries and the Future of Southeast Asia By Dr. Tundi Agardy - 34 Conclusion by Rob Luke